Branding the Founder is as important as cash flow and R&D

 It can take time for Founders to appreciate fully that as the Founder, they are also; the lead sales person, the lead recruiter, and the head of fundraising.

-That by doing so, they are investing in their company’s long term growth, and their own long term business prospects.
+By doing so, they are investing in their company's long-term growth and their long-term business prospects.

 This is usually when they recognise that they have a Personal Brand whether they have formally acknowledged it or not.

 They are, of course, researched online for any number of business-related queries - and as a result, conclusions and assumptions are made based on the search results that emerge, driving right to the heart of the good ol' "know, like trust" narrative.

 A Personal Brand is a tangible, virtual expression of your views on the world;

 Your hierarchy of values, experience, failures, and successes, your approach to solving the problem you are bringing to life in your business, are unique to you.